piranha/solovyov.net/src/en/2011/basic-sqlalchemy.md

 date: 2011-04-23
 ----

-SQLAlchemy right now obviously is a best Python ORM, but it's documentation, while being thorough and detailed, in my opinion lacks easy descriptions of steps you need to go through to start using it.
+SQLAlchemy right now obviously is a best Python ORM, but its documentation, while being thorough and detailed, in my opinion lacks easy descriptions of steps you need to go through to start using it.
 Which is why I've decided to write small introductory tutorial.